Association of State Democratic Chairs (ASDC)

 The Finance Department oversees the major donor fundraising operations of the DNC and is partially responsible for raising the funds that fuel Democratic Party activities in all 57 states and territories.
 Through scaled donor programs, the Finance division works to identify and sustain party contributions.

-The Mobilization team harnesses online interaction and participation and marries them with offline grassroots engagement to elect Democratic candidates across the country.
+The Mobilization Team harnesses online interaction and participation and marries them with offline grassroots engagement to elect Democratic candidates across the country.
 This team manages all of the Democratic Party’s digital communications work, including social media, video, design, and digital organizing with campaigns and state parties.
-The Mobilization team is also responsible for the DNC’s grassroots fundraising via email, SMS, telemarketing, and direct mail.
-The DNC Media Center, under the Mobilization team, is responsible for the media needs of the DNC and Democratic elected officials.
+The Mobilization Team is also responsible for the DNC’s grassroots fundraising via email, SMS, telemarketing, and direct mail while also communicating directly with donors about what their investments help the DNC do.

 Office of the Chair

 The Chair’s Office is responsible for assisting, staffing, and scheduling the chair in all of his or her DNC-related responsibilities.
-It develops position papers, tracks correspondence addressed to the chair, maintains the appropriate files, and provides coordinated administrative support to the chair.
+It tracks correspondence addressed to the chair, maintains the appropriate files, and provides coordinated administrative support to the chair.

 Office of the Secretary